marcuswhybrow/g52cfj-icw1/readme.txt

 This information then allows the retrieval of a random word to be calculated more fairly.
-Only the current word is held in memory and the file is accessed again and to load in each new random word, this was judge to be more efficient at least in terms of memory.
+Only the current word is held in memory and the file is accessed again in order to load in each new random word, this was judged to be more efficient (at least in terms of memory).